GoogleCloudPlatform/spanner-migration-tool/mysql/README.md

 ```

 It is assumed that _MYSQLHOST_, _MYSQLPORT_, _MYSQLUSER_, _MYSQLDATABASE_ environment
 variables are set.
-Password can be specified either in the _MYSQL_PWD_ environment
+Password can be specified either in the _MYSQLPWD_ environment
 variable or provided at the password prompt.

 Note that all of the options described in the previous section on using mysqldump